 Although Bob Cobb (yes, that’s his real name) introduced his signature salad at The Brown Derby in 1937, we didn’t taste the inspired California chopped salad until more than a half century later.
 Filled with avocado, bacon, chicken breast, hard boiled egg slices and blue cheese, those first bowls weren’t our last bowls.

 It’s not unusual for people to confuse Jambalaya with Gumbo.
 After all, the two dishes are both Creole/Cajun dishes popular in the Bayou.
 But, in reality, these are two totally different dishes.
 While Gumbo is a soup, Jambalaya is rice dish inspired by settlers from Spain and West Africa.
-Though nobody knows for sure, we like to think that Spanish settlers from Valencia attempted to recreate their abuela‘s Paella using West African spices.
+Though nobody knows for sure, we like to think that Spanish settlers from Valencia attempted to recreate their abuela‘s Paella using West Indian spices.

 Jambalaya inspired Hank Williams to write Jambalaya on the Bayou, a festive song that’s been covered by a slew of artists including Hank Williams Jr.

-25. Shrimp and Grits
+25. Shrimp And Grits

 Although eating Shrimp and Grits at restaurants is a relatively recent food trend in the grand scheme of American cuisine, the dish is far from new.
 Lowcountry fishermen have been eating freshly caught shrimp over grits for more than a century though they simply called the dish Breakfast Shrimp.
 Food historians trace the dish back further to slaves who may have brought the idea of pairing shrimp with hominy grits from Africa.